mrpg/valency/README.md

 Inside an user-defined function, function arguments can be accessed by using _#_ in front of the argument number, where _#1_ is the first argument, _#2_ the second, etc. The number of arguments is in _#n_.

+### Currying/Partial Application

+See en.wikipedia.org/wiki/Partial%5Fapplication

+You can use the _curry_ command to produce a function-like list from another function.
+This function-like list will have a smaller arity than the original function.

+You can use the _curry_ command like that:

+> curry func [args...] &out

+To fix (bind) an argument to the function, specify it.
+To leave it open, type "..".

+The new function-like list will be put into &out.
+It is possible to call and use it as a normal function.

+A self-explanatory example can be found in examples/curry.txt.

 Building the interpreter
 ------------------------